fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 When creating the Report generation request, the system sends an email to the customer to log that a Report Request was created and will be processed soon.

 The steps of this workflow are:
-1. The frontend calls the Report API passing on a ReportRequestId and criteria for the report
+1. The client calls the Report API passing on a ReportRequestId and criteria for the report
 2. The API validates if that ReportRequestId is already created
 3. If yes, it returns an HTTP 409 code to signal the Id provided has already been taken by an existing resource
 4. If not, it creates the ReportRequest record in the database